 The topping for blue cheese crusted steak couldn’t be simpler to make.
 I like to use Japanese Panko breadcrumbs to help bind the ingredients and give the crust some texture.

-I like to add balsamic-glazed caramelized shallots to the mixture for a nice balance of flavors between salty, tangy, and sweet.
+Balsamic-glazed caramelized shallots add a nice balance of flavors between salty, tangy, and sweet.
 To make a more classic crust, you can omit the shallots entirely.

-For cleaner slicing after you’ve baked or broiled the crust, it’s important to press down a bit and pack it onto the top of each steak instead of merely sprinkling.
-That said, do expect that some of the crust will still fall off of the steak and onto your plate when you cut it.
+For cleaner slicing when serving, be sure to press the crust mixture onto the top of each steak.
+Don’t just sprinkle it on.
+That said, even with proper packing, do expect that some of the crust will fall off of the steak and onto your plate when you cut it; it’s the nature of the dish.

 In terms of texture, the top of the crust gets a nice crispiness to it as the Panko toasts.
 The interior stays soft, with a bit of creaminess from the melted blue cheese.